Glory's love of personality posters began in the 70s. This page represents a bit of historical record and walk down memory lane.

 One of Several Lovely Lola Falana Posters!

-- In 1989 she was diagnose with multiple sclerosis.
+In 1989 she was diagnosed with multiple sclerosis.

 Farrah Fawcett's Flower Poster